-A candidate for the MA in English may select any of three programs: four full courses (or an equivalent combination of full and half courses) and English 9002 (Bibliography and Textual Studies); three courses, an independent research project of approximately 50 pages, and English 9002; or two courses, a thesis of approximately 100 pages, and English 9002.
+A candidate for the MA in English may select any of three programs: four full courses (or an equivalent combination of full and half courses); three courses and an independent research project of approximately 50 pages; or two courses and a thesis of approximately 100 pages.
 In any case, the program should be completed in three terms (one calendar year) of full-time registration.

-- Course work: This involves the completion of four full-year (or equivalent) courses and one half-year bibliographical methods course.
+- Course work: This involves the completion of four full-year (or equivalent) courses.

 - Course work and Independent Research Project (IRP): This involves the completion of three full-year (or equivalent) courses and the submission of a 50-page IRP, researched and developed in close consultation with a faculty supervisor.